 First the content.
-Three years after the launch of Netflix streaming option (enabled via a "Watch Now" button next to movies that can be viewed online), only 17,000 videos were offered, just 17 percent of the firm's long tail.
-And not the best 17 percent.
+Three years after the launch of Netflix streaming option (enabled via a "Watch Now" button next to movies that can be viewed online), only about 17 percent of the firm's DVD catalog was available via streaming, and it wasn't the best 17 percent.
 While the number of titles available for streaming by Netflix has steadily increased, acquiring content has been a significant challenge.
-Netflix is able to send out physical DVDs in the United States due to a Supreme Court ruling known as the "First Sale Doctrine."
-Even if studios charge Netflix full price for their discs, they can't prevent the firm from sending purchased discs to subscribers.
-But "First Sale Doctrine" applies to the disc, not the media, so Netflix can't offer unlimited streaming without separate licenses.D.
+The DVD side of the business benefits from a Supreme Court ruling known as the "First Sale Doctrine."
+The ruling allows a firm to loan out physical copies of purchased products, so if studios sell their DVDs retail, they can't prevent Netflix, or anyone else, from buying DVDs at full price and sending purchased discs to subscribers.
+But "First Sale Doctrine" applies to the physical disc, not to streaming, so Netflix can't offer Internet streaming without separate licenses for this content.D.
 Roth, "Netflix Everywhere: Sorry Cable, You're History," Wired, September 21, 2009.
 It's not just studio reluctance or fear of piracy.
 There are often complicated legal issues involved in securing the digital distribution rights for all of the content that makes up a movie.
 Music, archival footage, and performer rights may all hold up a title from being available under "Watch Now."
 The 2007 Writers Guild strike occurred largely due to negotiations over digital distribution, showing just how troublesome these issues can be.